moonsightz/dslite-with-openbsd/README.md

 ## FAQ
 Q. Is it OK changing IPv6 address for tunnel when it is being used in connection?

 A. I think active TCP connection will be disconnected (I have not experimented).
-It may be OK if it is executed at midnight (no usage time)...
+It may be OK if it is executed at midnight (when not used)...